Samurai6111/wp-my-sitemap/readme.txt

 == Installation ==

 1. From the WP admin panel, click “Plugins” -> “Add new”.
-2. In the browser input box, type “My wpdb”.
+2. In the browser input box, type “WP My Sitemap”.
-3. Select the “My wpdb” plugin and click “Install”.
+3. Select the “WP My Sitemap” plugin and click “Install”.
 4. Activate the plugin.

 OR…